Year 6 - Blue Jays and Red Kites

 Planners

 In Year 6 we encourage children to use their planner to organise themselves and their schedule.
-They are encouraged to record: deadlines (such as for homework/spellings); events (such as school trips); additional curricula activities (such as clubs or music lessons) and weekly spelling test/assessment scores.
+They are encouraged to record: deadlines (such as for homework/items to bring into school); events (such as school trips); additional curricula activities (such as clubs or music lessons); assessment scores and weekly spellings are stapled in to be completed.
 Once again, developing strong organisational skills in Year 6 will ensure they are well prepared as they make the transition to secondary school.
+The school planners are also reading records for children, parents and staff to log books and pages read.

 -